Our Mission:

 Status:

 - Collecting materials for educational and promotional component.
 Committee formed to interview artists for diagrammatic illustrations.
 Produced 2 community TV programs based on forums, The Wonders of the MSSF Pine Barrens (with TNC) and Global Climate Change (with Plymouth Area League of Women Voters).
-2nd Annual Friends of MSSF photo contest underway.
-Producing e-newsletters, hosting web site (www.friendsmssf.com.
+4th Annual Friends of MSSF photo contest underway.
+Producing e-newsletters, hosting web site (www.friendsmssf.com

 - Offering informational hiking/birding activities (http://www.meetup.com/Friends-of-Myles-Standish-SF-Hiking-Meetup-Group).

-- Forest map provided by DCR Forestry.
+- Regional Pine Barrens Conservation Map provided by DCR Forestry.

 Native Plant Propagation/Distribution, Invasive Plant Eradication, Wildlife Support